denniemok/kitbattle-patch/README.md

 # Kitbattle Patch

-This plugin is dedicated to addressing various well-known KitBattle exploits.
+This plugin is dedicated to addressing 2 well-known KitBattle exploits.